wschuell/repo_datasets/rust_repos_sample_2022_09_07/README.md

  - general statistics about the dataset as yml files
  - scripts to reproduce the dataset, the processed CSV files and the statistics

+Updated scripts and statistics are also available on https://github.com/wschuell/repo_datasets .

+This dataset is a sample of the Rust ecosystem - seeded from the 100 most downloaded packages.

 ## Overview of the folder

 ```